EmilienLeroy/HighScore/docs/guide/installation.md

 ```

 :::tip
-To get more informations about environnement variables see the [configuration](/guide/configuration) section.
+Go to the [configuration](/guide/configuration) section to get more informations about each environnement variables.
 :::

 And now run this command :